 - Schools electing to keep stock BRI's to use for students without documented asthma symptoms or respiratory distress, shall maintain stock BRI's in a secure, accessible, but unlocked location.
 This shall apply to the extent that the BRI's are donated to a school, or a school has sufficient funding to purchase them.
-BRI's may only be purchased with a prescription from a medical provider or pharmacist who may dispense per KRS 311.646 statute.aspx (ky.gov).
-The school nurse or designee shall check the expiration date monthly and obtain a new prescription for replacement medication prior to expiration date. - Each school electing to keep BRI's shall implement policies and procedures for managing student's asthma symptoms / respiratory distress reaction developed and approved by the local school board. - Clinical protocols shall be developed by the Kentucky Department for Public Health to address BRI's kept by schools and to advise on clinical administration of BRI's. - Any individual or entity who, in good faith and without compensation, renders emergency care or treatment by the use of a bronchodilator rescue inhaler shall be immune from civil liability for any personal injury as a result of the care or treatment, or as a result of any act or failure to act in providing or arranging further medical treatment, if the person acts as an ordinary, reasonable prudent person would have acted under the same or similar circumstances. - The Department for Public Health, the Kentucky Board of Medical Licensure, the Kentucky Board of Nursing, the American Red Cross, or other training programs approved by the Department for Public Health may conduct in-person or on-line training for administering lifesaving treatment to persons believed in good faith to be experiencing severe allergic reactions and asthma symptoms or respiratory distress and issue a certificate of training to persons completing the training.
+BRI's may only be purchased with a prescription from a medical provider or pharmacist who may dispense per KRS 311.646.
+The school nurse or designee shall check the expiration date monthly and obtain a new prescription for replacement medication prior to expiration date. - Each school electing to keep BRI's shall implement policies and procedures for managing student's asthma symptoms / respiratory distress reaction developed and approved by the local school board. - KDPH shall develop clinical protocols in the school health section of the Clinical Service Guide manual to address BRI's kept by schools and to advise on clinical administration of BRI's. - Any school employee authorized under KRS 156.502 to administer medication shall not be liable for any civil damages for ordinary negligence in acts or omissions resulting from the administration or the assistance in the administration of epinephrine to any student believed in good faith to be having a life-threatening allergic or anaphylactic reaction or asthma symptoms or respiratory distress. - Any school employee authorized to administer medications should be aware of and understand their protections and liabilities as established in applicable regulations, including KRS 158.836 and KRS 156.502. - The KDPH, the Kentucky Board of Medical Licensure, the Kentucky Board of Nursing, the American Red Cross, or other training programs approved by the Department for Public Health may conduct in-person or on-line training for administering lifesaving treatment to persons believed in good faith to be experiencing severe allergic reactions and asthma symptoms or respiratory distress and issue a certificate of training to persons completing the training.
 The training shall include instructions for recognizing the symptoms of anaphylaxis and asthma and administering an injectable epinephrine device or a bronchodilator rescue inhaler.

 ASTHMA means a respiratory condition marked by coughing, wheezing, or shortness of breath or chest tightness.
-Other symptoms may include struggling to breath, nasal flaring, increased breathing rate, blue or dusky lips/nail beds, agitation, or difficulty speaking.
+Other symptoms may include struggling to breathe, nasal flaring, increased breathing rate, blue or dusky lips/nail beds, agitation, or difficulty speaking.